MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/sql-agent-extension-manually-register-single-vm.md

 ## Repair extension

-It's possible for your SQL IaaS agent extension to be in a failed state.
-Use the Azure portal to repair the SQL IaaS agent extension.
+It's possible for your SQL IaaS Agent extension to be in a failed state.
+Use the Azure portal to repair the SQL IaaS Agent extension.

 To repair the extension with the Azure portal: